-This weeks post is very improv as I didn’t actually plan to spend time taking nice photos (hence why they are iPhone quality) and just be in the moment.
-However, going through my camera roll I found a few nice pics and I had such an amazing 48 hours in London that I wanted to share it just for my own memories to be honest.
+This weeks post is very improv as I didn’t actually plan to spend time taking nice photos (hence why they are iPhone quality).
+I just wanted to be in the moment.
+However, going through my camera roll I found a few nice pics.
+I had such an amazing 48 hours in London that I wanted to share it just for my own memories.

-I booked tickets with my friend, Lucy (who is probably one of the only few people who reads my blog, hi) to see Harry Styles all the way back in June 2017.
-I stupidly thought that having graduated in July that I would have a job or probably be interning in London at the time of the concert and wouldn’t have to travel for it, I was wrong… But this did mean I could spend a lovely day with one of my best friends and explore London and of course see Harry Styles at the O2 in the evening.
+I booked tickets with my friend, Lucy to see Harry Styles all the way back in June 2017.
+I stupidly thought that having graduated in July that I would have a job or probably be interning in London at the time of the concert.
+Therefore I wouldn’t have to travel for it, I was wrong… But this did mean I could spend a lovely day with 1 of my best friends.
+Explore London and of course see Harry Styles at the O2 in the evening.

-We then walked to the Design Museum to see the Hope to Nope: Graphics and Politics exhibition which was really interesting and well curated.
-There was a good mixture of different mediums and lots of it, one of the most interactive pieces was the ‘All Seeing Donald Trump’ where he would give you your misfortune.
+We then walked to the Design Museum to see the Hope to Nope: Graphics and Politics exhibition.
+This was really interesting and very well curated.
+There was a good mixture of different mediums and lots of it.The most interactive pieces was the ‘All Seeing Donald Trump’ where he would give you your misfortune.

-That’s it for today’s post, overall I had a great day filled with great food and if you’re thinking about going to see Harry Styles live I would highly recommend it, (that’s if it’s not sold out already).
+Overall I had a great day filled with great food.
+If you’re thinking about going to see Harry Styles live I would highly recommend it, (that’s if it’s not sold out already).
 Actually, while I’m sitting here writing this post I wish I was still in London seeing his second performance at the O2!